wyleyr/hankel1867tr/TranslatorsNotes.md

   connection to intuition, and to distinguish it from <i>wirklich</i>
   and <i>eigentlich</i>.
 Here I have chosen to translate all three as "actual", since this is just another instance of the German-Latin cognate problem discussed above.
-But since <i>actuell</i> plays such an important philosophical role, I capitalize it to distinguish it from the others.
+But since <i>actuell</i> is Hankel's official counterpart to <i>formal</i>, I capitalize it to distinguish it from the others.

 <i lang="de">bezeichnen</i>
 : to signify.
-This is a problematic term in the context of a book that identifies numbers with <i>Zeichen</i> (signs).
+This is a problematic term in the context of a book that identifies numbers with <i lang="de">Zeichen</i> (signs).
 Hankel uses this term (on [page 14](#p.14)) as a translation of French
-  <i lang="fr">signifier</i>, which speaks in favor of <q>signify</q> as
+  <i lang="fr">signifier</i>, which speaks in favor of "signify" as a
-  a default translation, but in many places that would be too awkward.
-This is because Hankel uses <i>bezeichnen</i> both as a quasi-technical term for the relationship between a sign and what it signifies, but often also in a more informal sense, akin to <q>to call</q> or <q>to describe as</q>.
+  default translation, but in many places that would be too awkward.

-  I have seen <q>designate</q> used as an alternative translation, especially in Frege, and I have sometimes used it to translate Hankel's more informal usage.
-While both mirror the etymological connection between <i>bezeichnen</i> and <i>Zeichen</i> in English,
-  <q>designate</q> sounds much too "referential" for Hankel's more
+  This is because Hankel uses <i>bezeichnen</i> both as a quasi-technical term for the relationship between a sign and what it signifies, but often also in a more informal sense, akin to "to call" or "to describe as".
+"Designate" is sometimes used to translate <i>bezeichnen</i>, especially in Frege, and I have sometimes used it to translate Hankel's more informal usage.
+But while both "designate" and "signify" mirror the etymological connection between <i>bezeichnen</i> and <i>Zeichen</i> in English, "designate" sounds much too "referential" for Hankel's more technical usage.
-  technical usage.
 Hankel does insist, in that passage on p.
 14, that a <i>Zeichen</i> must <i>bezeichnen</i> something.
 As I understand him, Hankel would thus insist that every sign signifies something;